ksngo/xml/e_communication/rss/readme.md

 - subscriber tool periodically poll the URL for latest published.

 ## Aggregator
 - Can use aggregator to use SAX (simple api for XML, java or other languages)to parse XML.
-An Aggregator polls different dees and merges the entries into a single displays
+An Aggregator polls different feeds and merges the entries into a single displays

 ## transform RSS with XSLT
 - XSLT transformations can be used to convert between RSS and another format (XHTML)